Action Network · Data Study · World Cup 2026

 Action Network Analyst · June 2026 · Data: August 2025 – June 2026

 The USA is the freshest squad in this World Cup by average minutes played.
-Across 10 nations tracked, the USMNT averages 2,823 minutes per player since August 2025.
-That is 813 fewer than France, the most-loaded squad in the dataset.
-That sounds like a clean advantage.
-It isn't.
+In a study tracking the five leading World Cup contenders plus the USMNT, the USA averages 2,823 minutes per player since August 2025.

 The squad average hides a 3,851-minute gap between the most and least worked players.
 It is the widest internal spread of any nation in the study.
 Crystal Palace defender Chris Richards has logged 4,609 minutes.
 Giovanni Reyna has played 758.
 They are on the same World Cup roster.